 Laylah Ali.
 Untitled 2000.
 Gouache on paper.
 7 x 6 in.
-(16.8 x 14.4 cm) Courtesy of 303 Gallery, New York however, are also the imposed heritage and present-day reality of people of African decent.
-The brownskinned Greenheads do double duty as agents in humanity's universal power struggles and as actors in the performance of racialized violence.
+(16.8 x 14.4 cm) Courtesy of 303 Gallery, New York desires.
+Although Showalter and Dean provide different explanations for our strange attachments to aliens, both have argued that U.S. culture is obsessed with them.